 Margaret holds a BS in Organizational Management and an MSM in Organizational Leadership from Wilmington University.
 She resides in Newark, Delaware.

-Steve Corse is currently the Director of Human Resources at the Blood Bank of Delmarva.
+Steve Corse is currently the Executive Director, Blood Operations, at the Blood Bank of Delmarva.
 Steve spent most of his career in manufacturing, where he held various positions before joining the Blood Bank in October of 2021.
 In his spare time, Steve enjoys working on his cars, home improvement projects, and spending time with his two daughters and their husbands.
 Steve lives in Pennsylvania and has an affinity for rescuing cats.

 Kristin Frederick began working at BBD in 2012 as a Medical Technologist in the Donor Testing & Reference Laboratories, performing infectious disease testing, blood product quality control, and complex immunohematology patient investigations.
 During 2015-2019, she held several leadership positions, including Lead Medical Technologist, Supervisor of the Reference Laboratory, and Manager of the Reference Laboratory.
 In 2019, Kristin became Director of Laboratories, overseeing all aspects of the Component Manufacturing Laboratory, Immunohematology Reference Laboratory, Out of Hospital Limited Transfusion Services, and Blood Product Quality Control.

 Kristin holds a B.S. in Clinical Laboratory Science from Bloomsburg University and is ASCP certified.
 In 2018, Kristin earned her Specialist in Blood Banking Technology, SBB(ASCP) Certification.

 Rachel Allison, Director, Donor Service Technical Support